A Documentary on the Life of China’s First Feminist

 Rae Chang

 Rae Chang (writer, director) is an artist and graphic designer based in the Bay Area.
 She has worked in a variety of mediums including drawing, sculpture, performance, and video.
-Her work has been presented at Kearny Street Workshop’s APAture, the Chinese Culture Center, Worth Ryder Art Gallery, and New College of California Gallery.
-Trained in Chinese martial arts (wushu), she performs with the dance company Facing East Dance and Music.
+Her work has been presented at Kearny Street Workshop’s APAture, the San Francisco Chinese Culture Center, Pacific Film Archive, Pacific Asia Museum, and Tribeca Film Center in New York.
+Trained in Chinese martial arts (wushu), she performs with the dance company Facing East Dance and Music, focused on exploring the Asian female experience through modern dance.
 Her short film on Qiu Jin, JINGWEI GIRLS, was presented at APAture Film Night in 2003 and the Women of Color Film Festival in 2004.

 Rae graduated from U.C.
-Berkeley in 1994 with a degree in Art and Anthropology.
-She worked as a graphic designer at various Internet companies in the San Francisco Bay Area.
+Berkeley in 1994 with degrees in Art and Anthropology.
+Prior to filmmaking, she worked as a graphic designer at various Internet companies in the San Francisco Bay Area.

 Adam Tow – Cinematographer, Editor, Co-Producer